 Despite the generally decent performance of sites, this benchmark dataset shows that there’s significant need for improvements when looking within the topics of “Category Taxonomy”, “Main Navigation”, and “Intermediary Category Pages”.
 The issues identified in these 3 topics cause problems for many sites, and include some “missed opportunities” for the e-commerce industry as a whole.

-Below we’ll discuss the UX performance and show 13 general navigation pitfalls, each with best practice examples from our large-scale testing.
+Below we’ll discuss the information architecture UX performance and show 13 general navigation pitfalls, each with best practice examples from our large-scale testing.
 The article is divided into these 3 themes:

 Note that this is an analysis of the average E-Commerce UX performance across 73 top-grossing US and European sites.
 When analyzing a specific site there are nearly always a handful of critical UX issues that are site specific.
 This is the case even when we conduct UX audits for Fortune 500 companies.